alireza1691/Prebit_Audit/audit/TradingAudit.md

 ## Summary

-In `setOperatorAndtreasuryAddress` function which owner can set new `operatorAddress` and `treasuryAddress`, it has require statement to make sure if `_operatorAddress` which is new operator address is not equal to zero address, but it does not check `_treasuryAddress` (new treasuryAddress) and it can set to zero address.
+In the `setOperatorAndtreasuryAddress` function, the owner has the ability to designate a new operatorAddress and treasuryAddress.
+While a require statement ensures that `_operatorAddress`, the new operator address, is not set to the zero address, but it does not validate `_treasuryAddress`, potentially allowing it to be set to the zero address.

 ## Vulnerability Details

-Since contract sends token to `treasuryAddress`,if `treasuryAddress` is equal to zero sended tokens to zero address will lost.
+Given that the contract sends tokens to `treasuryAddress`, sending tokens to the zero address will result in their loss if `treasuryAddress` is set to zero.

 ## Impact